biocsuwb/EnsembleFS-package/README.md

 ```

-## Example 3 - creating and adding a new feature filter to default list of basic FS methods
+## Example 3 - creating and adding a new feature filter to the default list of basic FS methods
 ```r
 data <- read.csv2('exampleData.csv')
 decisions <- data$class